meleu/tdd-ruby/README.md

 ## Who this is for

-- People who are interested in picking up Ruby.
+- People who wrote some code (any language) and are interested in picking up Ruby.
 - People who already know some Ruby but want to explore testing more.

-I assume you already wrote some code (any language) and understand the basic concepts of algorithms.
+I assume you understand the basic concepts of algorithms.

 It's also expected that you're comfortable using the terminal (or at least not scared to use it).